-And in between the parsnip and the chestnuts, we get a great nutritional value from this dish, compared with a white potato.
+With parsnips and chestnuts, we get a better nutritional value compared with a white potato mash.

-These quantities make a small portion (for two or even four if serving small portions).
-So double or triple if you need more.
+These quantities make a small portion (for two).
+So double or triple the recipe if needed.

 *This post contains affiliated links, which means I get a small commission if you choose to purchase something via one of my links, at no extra cost to you

 A great lectin-free replacement for the traditional mashed potato side dish.